c2siorg/c2siorg.github.io/_publications/pub5.md

 ---
-title: "Publication 4"
+title: "Publication 5"
-authors: Pitbull, Greyhound
+authors: Akila Maithripala
-venue: ICTER 2019
+venue: ICTER 2009
-weight: 4
+weight: 5
 ---

 Welcome to CloudActive, your gateway to seamless cloud resource management and optimization.
 CloudActive is a powerful and flexible tool designed to enhance your cloud computing experience by intelligently managing your cloud resources, optimizing costs, and ensuring the highest level of operational efficiency.